vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - source range;
 - regions;
 - default reverb;
-- synth generators and modulators.
+- physical vibrato/tremolo specifications, with raw generators and modulators available only as an escape hatch.

 `resolveInstrumentAddress` is the only identity-to-address policy.
 It uses an explicit address when present; otherwise it maps the identity key sequentially across 128-program banks.
 MIDI, SF2, DLS, and parity summaries all use that resolver, so a format cannot accidentally assign different programs to different targets.